 He discusses the bigger issues of marketing and how it affects the public.

 You’ll find entries that also discuss the nuances and small, but vital, aspects of marketing that only insiders know.
 Read on, and you’ll find the history of his radio series, Under The Influence, master episode lists and links to help you listen to the programs.
-Plus, this site gives you a way to contact him for speaking engagements and roundtable consulting.
+Plus, this site gives you a way to contact him for speaking engagements.

 But most of all, Terry connects the dots when it comes to pop culture, human nature and the numerous gales and undertows that effect communication.